-This isn’t 100% certain.
-In fact, I’m not sure how true this is, but personally, dairy has been a factor in my acne flare ups.
+This isn’t 100% guaranteed.
+In fact, I’m not sure how true this is, but personally, dairy has been a factor in my acne flare-ups.

 I have been cutting back on how often I drink milk and eat cheese, and my skin feels glorious (but this could also be because of the antibiotics).